Serenity (song)

-"Serenity" is a single by the rock band Godsmack from the album Faceless.
+"Serenity" is a single by the rock band Godsmack from the 2003 album Faceless.
 It reached number seven on the Mainstream Rock chart and number ten on the Modern Rock chart.

 Song origin

-The song was written by Godsmack frontman Sully Erna in tribute to one of his childhood heroes, Rush drummer Neil Peart.
-He wrote the song after reading the book Ghost Rider: Travels on the Healing Road, penned by Peart about his motorcycle trip along the Pan-American Highway that he took to cope with the deaths of his daughter and wife one year apart from another.
+The song "Serenity" was written by Godsmack frontman Sully Erna in tribute to one of his childhood heroes, Rush drummer Neil Peart.
+He wrote the song after reading the book Ghost Rider: Travels on the Healing Road, penned by Peart about his motorcycle trip along the Pan-American Highway that he took to cope with the deaths of his daughter Selena Taylor and wife Jacqueline Taylor one year apart from another.

 "The book is so amazing," Erna told MTV.com.
 "He jumped on his motorcycle and within 14 months, drove 55,000 miles across the world.
 His experience about healing himself on the road inspired me to write this dark, tribal song," Erna says.

 Originally, Erna had hoped Peart would play on the track so he sent the drummer a demo version of the song along with his request.
 Peart sent a note back saying he was unable to appear on the record because of touring commitments, but he gave Godsmack his blessings and complimented the group on its song.